Cancer and Nutrition

 Nutrition and Cancer: High-Protein Foods

-Hypermetabolism can occur with some cancers.
+Hypermetabolism can happen with some cancers.
 This condition affects how the body uses proteins, fats, and carbohydrates, and you may need to increase your calorie and protein intake.
-Discuss this with your doctor or registered dietitian.
+Discuss this with your healthcare provider or registered dietitian.

 Nutrition and Cancer: High-Calorie Snacks